Student Observing Support (SOS) Program

 - Computer equipment.

-- Justification for any student stipend requests.
+- any student stipend requests.

 - Funding will be awarded by the Student Observing Support Committee.
 Factors considered in making awards include, but are not limited to:

 - The scientific ranking and scheduling priorities of the associated observing proposal.

 - A work assignment that clearly outlines the student's contributions to the research.

 - The importance of the work to the student's professional development (e.g., whether the research will be included in the student's dissertation).

 - A responsible request for funds, given the number of hours allocated to the observing proposal and the availability of other funds to support the research.